-Early Identification -Teacher Monitoring
+Early Identification - Teacher Monitoring

 Regular assessments of a pupil's progress will allow early identification of pupils who are making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which:

-- is significantly slower than that of their peers starting from the same baseline - fails to match or better the student's previous rate of progress - fails to close the attainment gap between the pupil and their peers - widens the attainment gap
+- is significantly slower than that of their peers starting from the same baseline - fails to match or better the pupil's previous rate of progress - fails to close the attainment gap between the pupil and their peers - widens the attainment gap

-Progress also includes areas other than attainment- for example a pupil may need more support developing social and emotional skills than his peers.
+Progress also includes areas other than attainment- for example, a pupil may need more support developing social and emotional skills than his peers.

-At Stapeley Broad Lane, our first response when a pupil is not making the expected progress is to target quality first teaching at their area of weakness which is differentiated to meet their particular needs.
+At Stapeley Broad Lane, our first response when a pupil is not making the expected progress is to target Quality First Teaching/Ordinarily Available Inclusive Provision at their area of weakness which is differentiated to meet their particular needs.
 At this point, concerns will be shared with parents and a Discussion Form completed with concerns and next steps.